sherryrich/heard-it/README.md

 ### Existing Features

 ### Home Page
-Hompage displays the Navbar Brand / logo name, About, Sign Up & Login options on the left and search function on the right.
+Homepage displays the Navbar Brand / logo name, About, Sign Up & Login options on the left and search function on the right.
 There is a H1 heading describing what the website is about so that users understand the websites function and target audience.
 The main body of the homepage contains 6 articles / posts and once more than 6 articles are posted pagination shows links to the next page.
 Social media network links are displayed in the footer.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/homepage1.PNG)

 ### Navigation Bar
-When not logged in the Navar displays links to About, Sign Up & Login.
+When not logged in the Navbar displays links to About, Sign Up & Login.
 When a user hovers over navigation links a thin border appears at the bottom of the links to show responsiveness when the user interacts with the link element(s).
-When a user is logged in the Navar displays links to About, Post Article & Logout.
+When a user is logged in the Navbar displays links to About, Post Article & Logout.

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/navbar.PNG)

 ### Search Page
-When a user searchs a particular word the result will return articles which contain the word searched with the string "You searched for".
+When a user searches a particular word the result will return articles which contain the word searched with the string "You searched for".
 Example below user searched "jobs"

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/search.PNG)